 - Slavic Studies

-If your major is not on this list, please let us know at firstname.lastname@example.org.
-We’re always looking to serve the interests of our undergraduate population.
+If you are still interested but your major is not a BALAS, please let us know at email@example.com.
+We’re always looking to serve the interests of the undergraduate population at the University of Illinois.

 Why a 5 Year BA/MA?

-Students can apply for this program when they have 60 hours of credit.
+Students can apply for this program when they have completed 60 credit hours.
 For students, this usually means applying in their sophomore or junior year.

 Additionally, to be eligible for enrollment, all student must have: